filgf/grow3.js/website/learn.md

 ### Limiting Recursion Depth

 The maximum depth at which recursion will be stopped can be set using the function `maxDepth()` (see example above).
-The default value is 20.
+Default value is 20.

-If you need finer control (f.e. setting modifier parameters based on depth), the `grow3.System` object has an attribute called `depth` you can read.
+If you need finer control (f.e. setting modifier parameters based on depth), the `grow3.System` object has an attribute called `depth` you can read and evaluate.

 ### Arrays as Rule Arguments

-When a rule allows arguments (f.e. `glyphs()`) or a script defined one and an array is supplied instead of a value, one value will be selected based on the current recursion depth.
+When a rule allows arguments (f.e. `glyphs()` or a script-defined one) and an array is supplied instead of a value, one value will be selected based on the current recursion depth.

 The [TextWorld example](https://github.com/filgf/grow3.js/blob/master/examples/html/006_TextWorld.html) uses this to